Python 8a - Using Lists

 Example solution:

-Use the sum command to output the total and the average.
+Use the sum command to output the total and use it calculate the average.

 Enter a number: 6